Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 I have included 12 metro stations (plus a quick mention of another four), combined with (so far) 12 themed articles about Warsaw.
 To a certain extent these cover the same things, so in order not to repeat too much, I have put a slightly broader orientation into the theme articles and placed references in the articles from the metro stations.

-Contemplating the Vistula river in Warsaw
+Guide in Warsaw contemplating the Vistula river in Warsaw

 My guide is the result of a lot of compromises, but the main thing has been that I want to include my own story of Warsaw.
 I describe the things that I myself know and care about – or rather – a small part of it, because there are still plenty of interesting places in Warsaw that are not described here.